wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

     with a view to, after hearing the parties in the manner set forth in the Rules of Procedure and Evidence, arriving at a determination on whether the judgement should be revised.

-### Article 85 Compensation to an arrested or convicted person
+### Article 85---Compensation to an arrested or convicted person

 *   1\.
 Anyone who has been the victim of unlawful arrest or detention shall have an enforceable right to compensation.